cjohansen/courier/README.md

 - Retries
 - Inter-request dependencies

-With Courier, you can request some data with an OAuth token that is either found in the cache, or retrieved with a separate request.
-All without having to manually possibly failing requests.
+As an example, you can declare that a request requires an OAuth token, and Courier will either find one in the cache, or make a separate request to fetch one (**or** refresh the cached one if using it implies it's expired), making sure to retry failures and handle all nitty-gritty of this interaction for you.

-Courier's caching and retry mechanisms does not expect all the HTTP endpoints in the world to be perfectly spec-compliant, and allows you to tune them to a priori information about the APIs you're working with.
+Courier's caching and retry mechanisms do not expect all the HTTP endpoints in the world to be perfectly spec-compliant, and allows you to tune them to a priori information about the APIs you're working with.